idaholab/moose/modules/doc/content/finite_volumes.md

 ## FV Kernels

 Flux Kernels:

+The FV method uses the Guass-divergence theorem to convert volume integrals with a divergence operator into surface integrals representing flux of various quantities through faces between mesh cells.
+Unlike FE kernels, no test/weight function is needed.
+Coupling between cells occurs from this numerical flux calculation on a face contributing to the mesh cells on both sides of it (with opposing directional sign).
+Calculating these numerical fluxes requires access to variable values and properties on both sides of each face.
+FE kernels, on the other hand, require only the one set of volumetric/elemental values for the cell of interest.
+FV kernels also need to deal with things such as normal face vectors, cross-diffusion correction factors for non-orthogonal meshes, etc.  All these differences make it impractical and messy to try to integrate them both into the same MOOSE kernel system and motivated the decision to create a separate FV kernel system.

+Elemental Kernels:

-Elemental Kernels: The FV method does have some element-based calculations from source and time terms that are just handled through the normal FE elemental residual and jacobian mesh loops.
+The FV method does have some element-based calculations from source and time terms that are just handled/called through the normal FE elemental residual and jacobian mesh loops.
+Time derivative kernels and source terms fall in this category.

 ## Shape Functions and Integration